TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _admin-tools:
     -   *Admin Tools*

-        Admin Tools are a group of Backend modules.
+        Admin tools are a group of backend modules.
 These include maintaining the installation, adjusting settings, executing upgrade wizards, checking environment information and setting up extensions.

     ..  _allow-fields:
     -   *Allow Fields*

-        Allow Fields refer to fields of content elements displayed in the TYPO3 backend in regard to their permissions.
+        Allow fields refer to fields of content elements displayed in the TYPO3 backend in regard to their permissions.
 Editors can only edit fields in the backend, which are included in the list of "Allow fields" in their permission setup.

     ..  _assets:
     -   *Assets*

-        Assets are media resources like images, videos, and documents that are uploaded and managed in the TYPO3 system.
-Also, extensions can include "Assets" which can be referred to in the frontend, like specific icons or even JavaScript libraries.
+        Assets are media resources like images, videos and documents that are uploaded and managed in the TYPO3 system.
+Also, extensions can include assets which can be referred to in the frontend, like specific icons or even JavaScript libraries.

 *   B